stathisg/hello-in-all-languages/README.md

 ## Support

-For questions, issues, or feature requests, you can [contact me](http://burnmind.com/contact), or post them either in the [WordPress Forum](http://wordpress.org/tags/hello-in-all-languages) (make sure to add the tag "hello-in-all-languages"), or in [this](http://burnmind.com/freebies/hello-in-all-languages-wordpress-plugin) blog post.
+For questions, issues, or feature requests, you can either [contact me](http://burnmind.com/contact), or post them either in the [WordPress Forum](http://wordpress.org/tags/hello-in-all-languages) (make sure to add the tag "hello-in-all-languages"), or in [this](http://burnmind.com/freebies/hello-in-all-languages-wordpress-plugin) blog post.

 ## Notes